Learn how we made a simple wall-mounted fold-down desk. It’s a stylish, easy, and affordable option for tiny spaces. Perfect for laptop living.

 We live in a fairly small urban townhouse.
 There are four of us and only 3 bedrooms, which means my work-from-home office is actually our dining area.
 And the dining area happens to be part of our open concept living room, kitchen, and front entry.

-I’m lucky enough that my large workstation with my colour-calibrated monitor (affiliate link) is tucked slightly out of view by a wall that provides some separation from the front entry.
+I’m lucky enough that my large workstation with my color-calibrated monitor is tucked slightly out of view by a wall that provides some separation from the front entry.
 However, our main family computer doesn’t have such privacy.

-Before we built our wall-mounted fold-down desk, the laptop lived in various different locations: on a bookcase, the kitchen table or any available surface.
+Before we built our wall-mounted fold-down desk, the laptop lived in various different locations: on a bookcase, the kitchen table, or any other available surface.
 Then my sister bought a 500 sq. ft. micro-apartment along with a bunch of tiny living furniture that made it possible to live in her apartment with her husband and baby.
-I fell in LOVE with her wall-mounted fold-down desk.
+And I fell in LOVE with her wall-mounted fold-down desk.

 A Wall-mounted fold-down desk